How to Write a CV That Gets Noticed in South Africa (With Free Template)

 Mining and Engineering

-Emphasize safety certifications, technical qualifications, and experience with South African mining regulations and standards.
+Emphasise safety certifications, technical qualifications, and experience with local regulations.

 Financial Services

-Highlight knowledge of South African financial regulations, FICA compliance, and experience with local banking systems.
+Highlight knowledge of South African financial regulations and FICA compliance.

 Healthcare

-Include HPCSA registration, experience with South African healthcare systems, and any community health initiatives.
+Include HPCSA registration and experience within South African healthcare systems.

 Technology